TheBB/spaceline/README.md

 ### Hooks

 The hook `spaceline-pre-hook` is executed before rendering the modeline.
-Don't put any performance-intensive functions here!
+Don’t put any performance-intensive functions here!

 ### Unicode numbers